-The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (over 23,500 households, equal to about 52,000 individuals, for the month of June 2019) and are issued contextually to the monthly data on unemployment released by Eurostat.
+The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (over 18,000 households, equal to more than 40,500 individuals, for the month of February 2020) and are issued contextually to the monthly data on unemployment released by Eurostat.
+Although due to COVID-19 emergency that is affecting Italy, the number of interviewed households for February 2020 is about 7,5% lower than the average number of interviews used for the February monthly estimates, nevertheless data quality requirements have been satisfied.